 - In a small bowl combine the water and cornstarch.
 Add the cornstarch mixture to the sauce pot and continue to stir until the sauce starts boiling.

 - Check the sauce for taste and consistency.
 If it needs more flavour, then add more hoisin.
 If it needs to be thicker, add more cornstarch mixed with water.
 If its too thick, then add more water.

 - Take off the heat and set aside.

 Assembly (See also slideshow above)

 - In large bowls add half cold water and half boiling water.
 Soften the rice paper by submerging it for a few seconds in the water.
 (Note 2)

 - Place the noodles towards the bottom of the rice paper.

-- Top with the meat and vegetables.
+- Top with the meat. vegetables and herbs.

 - Roll the rice paper from the bottom and upwards.

 - Once you’ve rolled over the filling, fold in the sides then continue rolling all the way to the top.